ReactiveX/RxGroovy/README.md

 ## Versioning

-RxGroovy 0.x is based on RxJava 0.x.
-RxGroovy 1.0 will be released when RxJava 1.0 is released.
+RxGroovy 1.0.x is based on RxJava 1.0.x.
 As of 1.0.0 semantic versioning will be used.

 ## Full Documentation